pingcap/docs-tidb-operator/en/enable-tls-for-mysql-client.md

 ## Troubleshooting

 The X.509 certiicates are stored in Kubernetes secrets.
-To inspect these use `kubectl -n ${namespace} get secret` and similar commands.
+To inspect them, use commands similar to `kubectl -n ${namespace} get secret`.

 These secrets are then mounted into the containers.
 Check the `Volumes:` in the output of `kubectl -n ${namespace} describe pod ${podname}`.

-And to check these secret mounts from inside the container:
+To check these secret mounts from inside the container, run the following command:

 ``` shell
 kubectl exec -n ${cluster_name} --stdin=true --tty=true ${cluster_name}-tidb-0 -c tidb -- /bin/sh